gunshor/Contemplate/README.md

 Twitter
 -------

-Because Twitter centers its background, creating a good background image is difficult in a static document.
+Because Twitter centers its background image, creating a good background image is difficult in a static document.
 The Twitter template shows what the center content column would look like on different screen resolutions.
-The old Twitter design offers between 19 and 259 pixels for a design visible next to the center content column, and the new Twitter design, which uses a max-width, offers between 52 to 120 pixels visible.
+The old Twitter design offered between 19 and 259 pixels of visibility next to the center column, and the new Twitter design, which uses a `max-width` in its CSS, offers between 52 to 120 pixels of visibility.

 PayPal
 ------